Murfreesboro TN Real Estate

 Richland Downs

-One of the highest closed-to-active ratios in the city — homes here sell.
-An established community with strong resale history and consistent demand from buyers.
+One of the strongest closed-to-active ratios in the city with 19 homes currently under contract.
+An established community with consistent resale history and high buyer demand throughout the year.

 View Neighborhood